dominic-espo/Savefile-Saver/README.md

 * Windows 7 =<

 *It may be possible to use Windows versions lower than this, but versions lower than 7 have not been tested*

+### Installation

+You can download a binary release from the [release](https://github.com/DrakoDom/Savefile-Saver/releases/ "Releases") page, or compile from source.